FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 Personalized reflection prompt
 ```

-The future hypothesis is:
+The hypothesis is:

 > Users who receive personality- and mood-informed reflection prompts may find the experience more relevant and engaging, leading to higher reflection engagement and subsequent retention.

 This hypothesis is **not proven by the current V1 analysis**.

-The current data only establishes a strong association between reaching activation and subsequent retention.
+The current analysis only establishes that users who reach activation have substantially higher observed retention.

 A future controlled experiment would be required to determine whether personalization itself improves engagement and retention.